ryanmimrie/ryanmimrie.github.io/consultancy.md

     </tr>
 </table>

-<br><br>It is common for computer-based projects to consist of a few hours of active work followed by a period where the computer is processing data unsupervised.
+<br>It is common for computer-based projects to consist of a few hours of active work followed by a period where the computer is processing data unsupervised.
 For these unsupervised hours, a reduced rate that covers only the cost of running and maintaining the bioinformatics system is used.
 As an example, a straightforward metagenomics analysis of a small number of samples may require 2 hours of active time (£110) plus 6 hours of processing time (£30), for a total of £140.

 </div>